 (iii) Align your vision with people’s dreams.
 Get them excited by giving meaning, purpose, and showing how their dreams can be realized.

 • Animate the vision.
 Ignite the excitement and passion in others by bringing the vision to life.
-In the book, the authors touch on how to visual references and concrete examples to achieve this goal.

 Practice 3: Challenge the Process